boyter/boyter.org/content/posts/sloc-cloc-code-can-a-crusty-go-program-outperform-a-well-written-rust-project.md

 Go pprof and flame graphs are really good at helping with this.

 Classic example of this is a C# application I helped maintain once.
 A page was taking over 20 seconds to load.
-A was working with mate and it had some 3 deep nested loop.
+I was working with mate and it had some 3 deep nested loop.
 He insisted that was the issue, and I agreed, but said we should profile first just to be sure.

 Turns out the actual issue was integer casting from string to int.
 We swapped to a faster method, and added a cache and the page started loading almost instantly.